QUANTA INTERIM GUIDELINES AND PROTOCOLS

 HOW TRAVELLING AFFECTS YOUR APPOINTMENTS

-If you have been outside of the country, please follow the federal guidelines and self-isolate for 14 days.
+If you have been outside of the country or province , please follow the federal guidelines and self-isolate for 14 days.
 This applies to patients as well as therapists or staff.
-We have been advised not to treat any patients that have been outside of the country until 14 days after they have arrived home.
+We have been advised not to treat any patients that have been outside of the country or province until 14 days after they have arrived home.
 If you have been outside of the country, please follow the federal guidelines and self-isolate for 14 days.This unfortunately means that you will have to cancel your appointments at the clinic even if you are asymptomatic.
 You can resume massage therapy appointments once your 14 days are up.
 This also applies if a family member that is living with you has travelled outside of the country.
 If therapists or Quanta staff are travelling outside of the country we will follow the federal guidelines and self isolate for 14 days prior to returning to work.

 RECEPTION AND WAITING AREA